 WHSV's ABC affiliate WVEC has confirmed the photo is in the yearbook, and has reached out to Governor Northam's office for comment.

 For now, neither Northam nor Northam's close allies haven't said anything publicly.
 Democratic Sen. Jennifer McClellan, a well-known African-American lawmaker from Richmond, just shook her head when approached by a reporter seeking comment.

-Northam, a folksy pediatric neurologist who is personal friends with many GOP lawmakers, has recently come under fire from Republicans for supporting looser restrictions on late-term abortions.
+Northam, a folksy pediatric neurologist who is personal friends with many GOP lawmakers, has recently come under fire from Republicans for

 "It’s done in cases where there may be severe deformities, there may be a fetus that’s non-viable,” Northam said in an interview with WTOP.
 “So in this particular example, if a mother is in labor, I can tell you exactly what would happen.
 The infant would be delivered.
 The infant would be kept comfortable.
 The infant would be resuscitated if that’s what the mother and the family desired, and then a discussion would ensue between the physicians and the mother.”